Trauma Team: Scenario and art design

 The scenario was written by Teppei Kobayashi, who was working on the scenario of Etrian Odyssey II.
 Kanada approached him and asked for "a tear-jerking story with [six] doctors as the main characters".
 A recurring difficulty with the scenario was the number of technical terms he had to employ, with a cited example being his ignorance about the similar-sounding terms apoptosis and necrosis.
 At the same time, he had to make the story and medicine comprehensible to as wide an audience as possible.
 He also had to be careful with how he portrayed the conflict, as the characters' "fight" with illness could potentially be interpreted negatively when coupled with their role in saving lives.
 During 2009 when the game was in the middle of development, the swine flu pandemic of that year occurred and dominated the news.
 In response, Kobayashi revised the story to emphasise how people live their lives in a world that could have such terrible life-threatening events in it.
 To prevent the narrative from becoming dull, the team kept the number of characters that appeared in scenarios as low as possible.
+The character personalities were designed to play off and compliment each other.

 Kobayashi combined the Japanese style of "unusual" settings with the more Western focus on characters' struggles.
 The main challenge with the six-part scenario structure was retaining a sense of unity within the story despite changing perspectives, and the ability for players to begin with and switch between any scenario.
-CR-SO1 was created to stand out from the other surgeon characters featured in the Trauma Center series up to that point.
+CR-S01 was created to stand out from the other surgeon characters featured in the Trauma Center series up to that point.
 The six professions were picked as Kanada thought that they could be believably involved in a viral outbreak.
 Originally Kimishima was intended to be a veterinarian.
 A remnant of this initial plan appears when Kimishima treats a cat during her narrative.
 A concept Kanada had to abandon was the lead doctor being openly gay; while appearing masculine, he would have a more feminine personality like a "strong elder sister", an archetype common in Japanese entertainment in addition to anime and manga.
 While Japan had little problem with such characters, both his own research and consultation with Atlus USA made Kanada feel North American gamers might be offended.
 There was a large amount of dialogue, with a total of 15,000 voiced lines; this was estimated as being greater than most RPGs of the time.